 Through our exploration, we will be introduced to political economy, a theoretical approach that illuminates economic hierarchies, power, and inequalities.
 Workshops will focus on some fundamentals of mainstream economics (e.g., how markets work), feminist economics (which uses gender as a lens to look at the economy) and international economics (e.g., the trans-Atlantic trade triangles and ongoing international migration of workers and their families).

 By the end of this program we will be in a solid position to examine current economic inequities and explore possible reforms that could lead to more just outcomes.

-economics, political science, political economy, gender studies, history, and public policy.
+This offering will prepare you for careers and advanced study in: economics, political science, political economy, gender studies, history, and public policy.
 This program will be good preparation for the winter program, Who Gets What?: Political Economy of Income, Wealth and Economic Justice.